 - The Illumination: The most powerful remedy is lighting earthen lamps filled with sesame oil (gingelly oil) in the designated areas outside the shrine.

-- The Best Day: Saturdays (Shanivar) are entirely dedicated to Lord Shani.
+- The Best Day: Saturdays (Shanivar) are entirely dedicated to Lord Shani, but they are also the most crowded.

 - Ushakkala Pooja: 6:00 AM